 - Sticky Rice Cooking School

-Again, I recommend having your own car to get around in the Adelaide Hill, but if you don’t have one, here are the options to get there.
+Again, I recommend having your own car to get around in the Adelaide Hills, but if you don’t have one, here are the options to get there.

 - Hop On/Hop Off Bus – this bus picks you up and returns you to the Adelaide City centre, doing a loop through the Adelaide Hills during the day.
 You can get on and off at any of the locations along the loop to enjoy the wineries and attractions

-- Adelaide Hills Wine Tour – this tour makes you to some wineries and many of the small towns throughout the Adelaide Hills.
+- Adelaide Hills Wine Tour – this tour takes you to some wineries and many of the small towns throughout the Adelaide Hills.
 Pick up is from Adelaide.

 - Adelaide Hills Gourmet Tasting Private Tour – this private tour visits a good selection of food, beverage and other attractions.
 Pick up is from Adelaide.